 - 1. The operator shall have Arizona State Radiology Certification - 2.
-The x-ray exposures shall be authorized by a clinical instructor - 3.
+A clinical instructor shall authorize the x-ray exposures - 3.
 A clinical instructor shall approve the quality of the radiograph as evidenced by the instructor's signature on the record.